Validating Scholarships for Virginia Students for 2021

 And in particular, don’t forget about local scholarships, which are often less competitive–meaning there’s a higher chance of winning that scholarship award money.

 Find local and statewide scholarships on Going Merry.
 For example, here are just some of the great, scholarships in Virginia:

 Provider: Mildred Ann Rose Johnson Scholarship Fund (Charity Smith)

 Amount: Up to $500

-The Mildred Ann Rose Johnson Scholarship was established September 25, 2014 and was an official 501(c)(3) organization January 1, 2015.
+The Mildred Ann Rose Johnson Scholarship was established on September 25, 2014, and was an official 501(c)(3) organization on January 1, 2015.
 This scholarship was created by the family in memory of her.
 She was a person willing to help anyone; therefore, this scholarship will not only be a representation of her, but also a way to honor her memory.
 Higher education was very important to her and something she encouraged her family to achieve.
 The scholarship will be used to award a student in the Roanoke City Public schools that is a graduating senior attending a 4 year College or University as a first time college student or incoming Freshman.

 Amount: Up to $8,000